worldbank/datalibweb/README.md

 ## Acknowledgements

 This program was developed by the Global-TSD unit in the Global Poverty Practice of the World Bank.
-The program was benifited significantly from the earlier developments of **datalib** in LAC TSD (by Jo„o Pedro Azevedo and Raul Andres Castaneda Aguilar), and **datalib2** in ECA TSD (by Jo„o Pedro Azevedo and Cesar Cancho).
+The program was benifited significantly from the earlier developments of **datalib** in LAC TSD (by Jo√£o Pedro Azevedo and Raul Andres Castaneda Aguilar), and **datalib2** in ECA TSD (by Jo√£o Pedro Azevedo and Cesar Cancho).

 We would like to thank many colleagues in various teams involving in the discussion, suggestion and testing, implemetation: ECA TSD, LAC TSD, EAP TSD, ECA IT, QuickStrike ITS, Microdata Library, all members of GPWG, regional focal points in all regions (EAP, ECA, LAC, MNA, SAR, and SSA).